-Local students who are struggling financially may apply for a grant towards:
+Local students who are struggling financially, whether experiencing sustained or temporary financial hardship, may apply for a grant towards:

-Financial Assistance can offer grants to local students experiencing either sustained or temporary financial hardship.
-Grants are for course-related expenses and/or to assist with short-term living costs, with applications of around $500 considered.
+Applications of around $500 will be considered.
 Please note that grants are not intended for the payment of fees.

-Local and international students may also apply for a no-interest Student Loan to assist with short-term cash-flow problems.
+Local and international students may also apply for a no-interest Student Loan to assist with interim cash-flow problems.

 Grants for UTS Careers 'work-ready' programs

-To be eligible for equity grants for emergencies or equity grants for clinicals, practicums and placements, applicants must:
+To be eligible for an equity grant applicants must: